Proverbs 10 – Contrasting Lives, Contrasting Destinies

 i.
 Bridges compared this principle with that of Proverbs 10:4: “The one notes the primary source of wealth; the other points to the instrumental source of wealth.
 Neither can be effective without the other.
 The sluggard looks for prosperity without diligence; the atheist looks for prosperity only from being diligent.”

 b.
-He adds no sorrow with it: This is greater blessing upon smaller blessing.
+He adds no sorrow with it: This is a greater blessing upon a smaller blessing.
 To receive riches from God is to be blessed; to have riches without the sorrow that often come with them is an even greater blessing.
 There are many rich people who are miserable and have great sorrow along with their riches.

 i.
 Adds no sorrow with it: “Those three vultures shall be driven away that constantly feed on the wealthy worldling’s heart – care in getting, fear in keeping, grief in losing the things of this life.
 God giveth to his, wealth without woe, store without sore, gold without guilt.”
 (Trapp)

 ii.
 “Lot’s covetous choice was fraught with bitterness (Genesis 13:10-11; 14:12; 19:15; 2 Peter 2:8).
 Ahab wore a crown but lay on his sickbed discontent (1 Kings 21:4).
 The rich man’s rejection of Christ was the source of present and everlasting sorrow (Luke 18:23-25).”
 (Bridges)

 To do evil is like sport to a fool,

 a.
 To do evil is like sport: The fool regards evil as entertainment, as sport.
 Not only is it meant for enjoyment, but there is also a competitive aspect to evil among fools, with each trying to outdo the other.

 i.
 “Evil conduct to the fool is ‘like sport’ (kishoq; New International Version, ‘pleasure’), literally, like a laugh; like child’s play, it is so easy.”
 (Ross)